eclipse-sensinact/org.eclipse.sensinact.gateway/prototype/docs/southbound/device-factory/csv.md

 ## Parser paths

-If the CSV payload accepts integer column index as path, with the first column having index 0.
+The CSV data can be mapped using the integer column index as the path, with the first column having index 0.

 If the payload has a header, the column name can also be used as path.
 If multiple columns have the same name, the leftmost one will be used.